pkarsy/rcCalibrator/README.md

 can make the difference.
 I include a very simple "library" to control these pins [xtal.h](xtal.h)
 - A lot of projects don't need any accuracy of RC oscillator.
-- **Much faster startup from sleep mode.** This is the basic reason this page created.
+- **Much faster startup from sleep mode.** This is important for low power projects.
-I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial(UART), and wakes up from an incoming SMS (or a TCP packet).
+Specifically I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial(UART), and wakes up from an incoming SMS (or a TCP packet).
-Here is the message we get, when the (calibrated) RC oscillator is in use.<br/>
+Here is the received message, when the (calibrated) RC oscillator is in use.<br/>
 **"+CMT: "+30691234567","pkar","17/06/18,08:10:41+12"**<br/>
 Here is the message, if we use a crystal<br/>
 **S��������b���ɉ,"17/06/18,09:51:13+12"**<br/>
 The crystal needs a lot of time to stabilize it's frequency.
 As you can see the incoming phone number is lost.
 Sometimes even the date and time.
-Ok there are other solutions, for example flow control, but are complex.
+Ok there are other solutions, for example flow control, but are complex and also need extra hardware setup.
 - This one seems a little strange, but is totally valid.
 The internal oscillator has a lot of [jitter](https://en.wikipedia.org/wiki/Jitter), not usually a good thing, but can be used as an excellent source of randomness.
 In conjunction with the Watchdog timer (which has its own RC oscillator), can be used to generate ***true*** random numbers much faster than the